r12f/Confidence/README.md

 ## Code contracts
 Code contracts are better assertions.
 It is a widely used technique and usually provides 3 variations of assertions to help identifying who is responsible for the failure besides showing what is failing.
 - **Requires:** Precondition checks.
 It describes the requiments that must be met when entering a method.
-A.k.a., is the caller f**ked up?
-For example: argument is not null.
+For example: argument should not be null.
 - **Ensures:** Postcondition checks.
 It describes the expectations when exiting a method or after calling an external API.
-A.k.a. is the thing we just did f**ked up?
 - **Asserts:** Invariant checks.
 It describes the expected state in the middle of the things we are trying to do.
-A.k.a. are we f**ked up?

-Please pardon my language here, but it really helps people remember when to use which validations.
-And here is a quick example to show how to use code contracts ([full code here](https://github.com/r12f/Confidence/blob/master/Confidence.Samples/Program.cs)):
+Here is a quick example to show how to use code contracts ([full code here](https://github.com/r12f/Confidence/blob/master/Confidence.Samples/Program.cs)):
 ```
 public SomeClass(int foo, string bar)
 {